therealalexolthoff/twin-template/set-up-and-deployment.md

 # A Simple Guide For Setting Up and Deploying The Digital Chatbot

+NOTE: THIS GUIDE DOES NOT CURRENTLY WORK DUE TO MAJOR CHANGES TO THE PROJECT.
+IF YOU ARE READING THIS, PLEASE COME BACK TOMORROW (AUGUST 21st, 2026, AT OR AFTER 10PM EST FOR AN UPDATED GUIDE.

 ## Pre-Req for Everything Else

 Fork this repository into your own GitHub account.
 You'll need your own copy of it for deployment, and making a fork is the easiest way to do so.